jyutzler/Bridge-Systems/system.md

    * 3♦: unbalanced minimum
    * 3NT: 18-19, side suits stopped

-Inverted raises are on over a double but not an overcall.
+Inverted raises are off in all competition.
 ## One Over One
 A 1/1 bid shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.
 Bid 4-card suits up the line